Our Jewelry Blog

 What is Tanzanite ?

-Fun fact – Tanzanite is one of the most recent gemstones known to main – discovered for the first time in 1967 by a Masai tribesman in the hills of Mount Kilimanjaro.
+Fun fact – Tanzanite is one of the most recent gemstones known to man – discovered for the first time in 1967 by a Masai tribesman in the hills of Mount Kilimanjaro.
 He first believed it to be Sapphire, until this stunning blue-violet stone was further examined and discovered as a variety of the mineral ziosite.
 One year later, in 1968, Tiffany & Co. would lay claim as the sole distributor of the stone and shortly thereafter unveil the world’s newest gemstone: Tanzanite.
 Tiffany & Co. chose the name as a tribute to its country of origin.
 Tiffany & Co. advertisements for tanzanite quickly went multinational.
 All of which marketed the fact that tanzanite could only be found in two places worldwide, “in Tanzania and Tiffany’s.

 Did you know?